vg2357io/docAbiertaValentiGamez/docs/eleuterios/README.md

 Ariadna and Sindri are aimed at students, brands, companies, and content creators.
 An open-source version is available for personal use.
 The same version may be used commercially under the MIT license by companies with a individual technical service holding higher non-university professional qualifications; a single person providing occasional technical interventions should suffice.
 For SME digitalization companies, the goal is to enable them to build their own suite using these two products.

-Documentation licensed for use is released under CC0.
+Documentation licensed for use is released under [Llama del Fénix v1.1](https://docs.valentigamez.com/#/eleuterios/LICENSE.md).

 * [To whitepaper](#index)